bmneuwirth/bmneuwirth.github.io/README.md

 # bmneuwirth.github.io
-This is a personal website, you can find it at benneuwirth.com
+My website!
+You can find it at benneuwirth.com